mckenjus/capstone-mvp/README.md

 ## Minimum Viable Product
 * main site will offer selection between basketball and football
-* on each sport's page, there will be two dropdowns, where the players would be selected
+* on each sport's page, there will be two search bars, where the players would be selected
 * it would bring up a list of stats, with the "winner" of each category being denoted by an icon

 ## Future Features:
 * login/register
 * save a fantasy team/find Free agents in your fantasy league
 * the ability to set players as favorite players
-* search for certain players in each dropdown
 * more sports/leagues